A novel approach to understanding CoViD-19: exploring the interplay of SARS-CoV-2 and CTL response: Introduction

-Fractional order (FO) models have been increasingly highlighted in the literature over the last few years, due to their higher accuracy in describing non-linear phenomena \cite{Muresan2016,Sweilam2017,Valerio2013}.
-The advantage of these models over models of integer order equations consists in the number of degrees of freedom.
-Consequently, their comprehension covers a more extensive understanding regarding their dynamic behaviours.
-In recent times, there has been a growing interest to model epidemiological systems via non-integer order equations, and in the last two years and by virtue of circumstances, in modelling CoViD-19 \cite{Shah2020,Awais2020,Oud2021}.
+Fractional order (FO) models have been increasingly used and consulted in the literature in recent years due to their capacity in describing non-linear dynamics \cite{Muresan2016,Sweilam2017,Valerio2013}.
+These models have a great advantage over models of integer order equations since non-integer order models take into account a larger number of degrees of freedom.
+As such, the understanding about their dynamics and behaviours becomes more realistic.
+In recent times, there has been a growing interest to model epidemiological systems via non-integer order equations and in the last two and a half years, by virtue of circumstances, this interest has intensified in modelling CoViD-19 \cite{Shah2020,Awais2020,Oud2021}.